Preliminary School Counseling License: Track 1

 Grade Point Average (GPA)

 All applicants must hold a minimum undergraduate GPA of 2.75 (on a 4.0 scale) and a minimum graduate GPA of 3.0 (on a 4.0 scale).
 Students who graduated from an institution using a 5.0 scale must have earned a minimum of 3.75 GPA in their graduate degree and a 3.4 GPA for the undergraduate degree.
 If your GPA falls below the minimum, you will be required submit a letter of explanation with your application materials.

 Submit a current professional resume listing positions that you have held for three months or longer including your current position.
 Also include any volunteer work or other professionally related experiences.

 Applicants must complete this form to document prior licensed teaching experience.
 You may upload the completed form using the online application or you may email it directly to the Graduate Admissions office.

 Qualified applicants will be invited to interview with School Counseling faculty.
 Selection will be based on initial faculty review of completed applications.
-Applicants who are out of the country or are unable to interview in person may be interviewed virtually.
+Dates for 2022 interviews will be determined.